-There’s nothing like immersing yourself in nature on a woodsy getaway where days are wiled away hiking, swimming or kayaking, where everybody ends their day together around the campfire to trade stories and connect.
-But giving up your comfy bed and other luxurious amenities from home (hot shower, anyone?) is not a sacrifice everyone is willing to make.
-That’s where glamping comes in, connecting the best of a nature getaway with a glamorous luxury escape.
+There’s nothing like immersing yourself in nature on a woodsy getaway where days are wiled away hiking, swimming or kayaking, and where everybody ends their day together around the campfire to trade stories and connect.
+But giving up your comfy bed and other luxurious amenities from home (hot shower, anyone?) is not a sacrifice we are all willing to make.
+That’s where glamping, which connects the best of a nature getaway with a glamorous luxury escape, comes in.
 As it just so happens, this trend is exploding and glamping accommodations are sprouting up across the country, from tipis to tiny homes to cabins and campers.
 Here are the best glamping spots in every state, based on popularity, price and sweet amenities.
 Better yet: Each one can be easily booked via Travelocity.

 Does it get any more romantic than spending the night in a treehouse?!
 The Oak Crest Cottages & Treehouses are nestled in the heart of Arkansas’s majestic Ozark Mountains.
 You’ll be a short hike away from the extremely photogenic Pivot Rock and just a few miles from the wonderfully kooky city of Eureka Springs.
 Built into the wooded landscape, the treehouses will surrounded you with lush greenery, secluded from the chaos of city life, and let you relax in the jet tub and in comfy beds!

-You might say Under Canvas (which makes several appearances on this list) basically invented glamping.
-The Arizona outpost of this growing brand of safari-inspired tents offers luxe accommodations near the South Rim of the Canyon.
-And by luxury, we mean en suite bathrooms (shower, sink and toilet), wood stove, private deck and—in some cases—a viewing window above the bed for stargazing.
+You might say Under Canvas (which makes several appearances on this list) basically invented modern glamping.
+The Arizona outpost of this growing brand of safari-inspired tents offers luxe accommodations near the South Rim of the Canyon (and also in Lake Powell and Saguaro National Park).
+And by luxury, we mean en suite bathrooms (shower, sink, and toilet), wood stove, private deck and—in some cases—a viewing window above the bed for stargazing.
 Camping is the most affordable way to glamp in Arizona and while Under Canvas will set you back a little more than a pitched tent, we say it’s totally worth the splurge.

 This romantic little cottage in Rehoboth is a great option for a double date trip.
 With two bedrooms, a big kitchen, and a lovely garden patio, it’s got all you’d need for a weekend away.
 Plus, it’s just a short walk to the Rehoboth Beach Boardwalk so you can spend your days lazing at the beach before retreating back to your cottage home-away-from-home.